Soto is an all-freshman dorm located on the east side of campus, in the community of dormitories known together as Wilbur Hall.

-In addition to two Resident Fellows, Soto has seven student staff members, all of which are available to the 85 freshmen residents who reside there.
+In addition to two Resident Fellows (RFs), Soto has six student staff members.
+The entire staff team (RFs and student staff) support the 85 freshmen residents who reside there.
 Soto is located at the northeast corner of Wilbur Hall.

 Many in-dorm activities and “off-the-farm” events are planned throughout the year for both intellectual and recreational purposes.